-To ensure that minimum pavement design standards are met, values of Design Traffic parameters, and the resultant computed Design Traffic, shall not be less than the lower range outlined in Appendix B for each respective road type.
+To ensure that minimum pavement design standards are met, of the resultant computed Design Traffic Loading, DESA, shall not be less than that outlined in Appendix B for the corresponding AADT.

 To take into account the heavy vehicle traffic generated by construction during development of subdivisions, the Design Traffic computed for design of flexible pavements, DESA, shall be increased by not less than the values outlined in Table 8 below.